-• WuduMate Modular - The WuduMate Modular can be configured without its stool for standing wudu, and as long as the WuduMate Modular is fitted flush with the floor, wheelchairs will be able to access this.

-- WuduMate Classic Requires wheelchair users to relocate to the WuduMate, just as they would to a toilet in a DOC M facility. - WuduMate-Compact The WuduMate Compact stool can be fitted with a handle to assist in standing and or sitting, or the stool can be moved aside completely to enable wheelchair access.
+- WuduMate Modular The WuduMate Modular can be configured without its stool for standing wudu, and as long as the WuduMate Modular is fitted flush with the floor, wheelchairs will be able to access this. - WuduMate Classic Requires wheelchair users to relocate to the WuduMate, just as they would to a toilet in a DOC M facility. - WuduMate Compact The WuduMate Compact stool can be fitted with a handle to assist in standing and or sitting, or the stool can be moved aside completely to enable wheelchair access. - WuduMate Mobile The WuduMate Mobile can be wheeled directly to a disabled person, for them to perform their wudu, rather then the disabled person needing to go to the wudu facility.